North America Tofu Market Size and Share

 North America Tofu Market Analysis by Mordor Intelligence

-The North America tofu market size reached USD 0.56 billion in 2025 and is projected to climb to USD 1.03 billion by 2030, translating into an 11.21% CAGR and underscoring strong regional momentum in plant-based proteins.
+The North America tofu market was valued at USD 0.56 billion in 2025 and estimated to grow from USD 0.62 billion in 2026 to reach USD 1.05 billion by 2031, at a CAGR of 11.03% during the forecast period (2026-2031).
 Renewed health consciousness, expanding flexitarian lifestyles and clear FDA labeling guidance are enabling producers to showcase nutritional advantages and expand shelf presence across mainstream retail.
 Menu innovation within quick-service and casual-dining chains is normalizing tofu consumption beyond traditional Asian cuisine, while government grants—most visibly Canada’s USD 252.03 million Protein Industries Canada fund—are accelerating soy processing capacity and product R&D. Strategic investments such as Calbee’s 2025 majority stake in Hodo Foods signal that global food majors view the North America tofu market as a scalable growth platform with acquisition upside.
 In parallel, Mexico’s double-digit demand trajectory highlights the market’s geographic diversification as rising urban incomes intersect with SADER-backed sustainable protein programs.

 Key Report Takeaways